its-me-abi/test/what_is_github_actions_yaml_file.md

 ---

 ### github actions
-github actions are used for automation. it is a event handler and a virtual machine (runner), when github events occur like pushing code then github will run repos workflow files (.github/workflows/*.yml).
+github actions are used for automation. it is a event handler and it contains virtual machines ( called runner), when github events occur like pushing code then github will run repos workflow files (.github/workflows/*.yml).
 this files are called workflow files. it contains defnitions and instructions. it will read defnitions and runs instructions  using a virtual machnie,
-these virtual machnie instance is called runner.mac os, windows , and linux is avilable and we can define in this file.
+mac os, windows , and linux is avilable and we can define in this file.
 if there is run commands in this files then it willbe executed.

 ### pypi publishing and github actions
-we caN ADD workflow files to gituhub so we can create commands to upload our github code to pypi.
+we can add workflow files to gituhub so we can create commands to upload our github code to pypi.
 now when githuib event occur our code canbe automattically published to pypi

 ![pyp_and_github_actions drawio](https://github.com/user-attachments/assets/62c61f7d-44c4-44d7-990b-7af83d21c011)